 Hockey Penalties List

-Hockey is a quick paced sport with a lot of physical contact.
-Due to hockey's quick nature, players have to make many split-second decisions both offensively and defensively.
-Oftentimes, a player may be out of position and as a result, a penalty occurs.
-Penalties are a huge part of the game of hockey and power plays lead to many scoring chances throughout hockey games and tournaments.
+Hockey is a fast-paced sport with a lot of physical contact.
+Due to hockey’s quick nature, players have to make many split-second decisions, both offensively and defensively.
+If a player breaks the rules of the game, they receive a penalty.
+Penalties are a huge part of hockey, and power plays lead to many scoring chances throughout hockey games and tournaments.

-Minor penalties are smaller infractions that usually lead to a player spending 2 minutes in the penalty box.
-When an athlete goes to the penalty box, the team with the player who is serving the penalty will be down a man (Ex.
-A player gets 2 minutes in the penalty box for tripping, that team now only has 4 players on the ice compared to the standard 5 players that the other team will have on the ice).
+Minor penalties are smaller infractions that usually lead to a player spending two minutes in the penalty box.
+When a player goes to the penalty box, the team with the player serving the penalty will be down a man, also known as being shorthanded.
+For example, a player gets two minutes in the penalty box for tripping.
+That team now only has four players on the ice compared to the standard five players that the other team will have on the ice.
 When one team has more players on the ice at a given time due to a penalty, this is called a power play, and many goals in hockey result from power plays due to one team's player advantage.

-If a player gets injured as a result of a minor penalty, some referees will issue a double minor penalty, where the player serves two 4 minute penalties but those cases are rare.
+If a player gets injured due to a minor penalty, some referees will issue a double minor penalty, where the player serves a four-minute penalty, but those cases are rare.

 List of Minor Penalties

 - Holding the Stick

 Some penalties are worse and may be committed with clear intent to injure.
 These violations will be assessed by the referee and usually result in a major penalty.
 As a result of a major penalty, a player will be required to sit inside of the penalty box for five minutes.
 Major penalties guarantee that the player who committed the offense will serve the required five minutes, no matter how many times the opposing team scores during the power play.
 Major penalties are severe, and coaches become furious when one is assessed.